Lemon Rosemary Chicken

 - Butter.
 Adds richness to the sauce.

-- Olive oil, kosher salt, and black pepper.
+- Staples: Olive oil, kosher salt, and black pepper.

-Pair this chicken with a simple salad, roasted asparagus, or broccolini for a tasty, simple meal.
+Pair lemon rosemary chicken with a simple Italian salad, roasted asparagus, or broccolini for a tasty, simple meal.
 I usually make a small portion of couscous or orzo to go with it, as well, or finish off a take-and-bake bread.

 Whatever else you do, be sure to spoon some of the lemon rosemary pan sauce over your side dish selections, or pour on a little extra to mop up with small slices of bread.
 This is very satisfying.

-If you enjoy this, you’ll also love my creamy garlic chicken, chicken Florentine, Tuscan chicken, and balsamic chicken with spinach, bacon, and mushrooms.
+If you enjoy this, you’ll also love my oregano chicken, creamy garlic chicken, chicken Florentine, Tuscan chicken, lemon chicken pasta, and balsamic chicken with spinach, bacon, and mushrooms.
 You can never have too many options!